simeonipietro/memscademy.com/_posts/2020-06-05- Static Euler Bernoulli Theory Derivation.md

 $$F_{tot} = q dx + V + dV - V$$

-Since we are at equilibrium, the beam piece we are observing is not moving in space and the net force must be zero.
+Since we are at equilibrium, the beam piece we are observing is not moving in space and the net force acting on it must be zero.
 Therefore, we get:

 $$ \frac{dV}{dx} = -q, $$